 That right there is a very Malaysian tradition.

 .
 Why do we need these traditions at the Bar?

 Why bother with stuffy old rules?

 Well, traditions define who we are.
 They identify an advocate’s creed, and what he or she stands for.
 And they are hallowed by time.

 By observing traditions, we pay homage to those who have gone before us – for they it is who have made our path easier to tread.

 And in so doing, we leave behind a legacy for those who would come after us.

 In that way, we ensure that they walk the professional path with honour, dignity and valour, seeking to assist all, but injuring none.

 [I wrote this article in the first quarter of 2014.
 The Malaysian Bar’s magazine, ‘Praxis’, published it.
-I reproduce it here for you, my friend.]
+I reproduce it here.]